paldhous/ucb/2016/dataviz/md_raw/class3.md

 The free Public version of the software requires you to save your visualizations to the open web.
 If you have sensitive data that needs to be kept within your organization, you will need a license for the [Desktop](http://www.tableau.com/products) version of the software.
 Members of Investigative Reporters and Editors can [obtain a free license](https://www.ire.org/blog/ire-news/2013/06/20/tableau-makes-its-desktop-software-free-ire-member/).

-Tableau was developed for exploratory graphical data analysis, so it is a good tool for exploring a new dataset -- filtering, sorting and aggregating the data in different ways while experimenting with various chart types.
+Tableau was developed for exploratory graphical data analysis, so it is a good tool for exploring a new dataset -- filtering, sorting and summarizing/aggregating the data in different ways while experimenting with various chart types.

 Although Tableau was not designed as a publication tool, the ability to embed finished dashboards and stories has also allowed newsrooms and individual jorunalists lacking JavaScript coding expertise to create interactive online graphics.